kdoore/CS2335-Gitbook/project-2-dictionaries-to-store-data/inventory-scriptableobject/pickup-gamedata-mods/minigamemanagerv2.md

 #MiniGameManager_v2
-This code is used with the simplified MiniGame_v2, provided to students who didn't complete a working version of the MiniGame in Project 1.
+This code is used with the simplified MiniGame_v2, provided to students who didn't complete a working version of the MiniGame in Project 1, so they can complete a working version of Project 3.

 ```java